WhatsApp Library

 class ResponseStructure:

-body: Any = {"body": "Hello this is an answer"}
+body: Any = {"body": "Hello this is a message body"}

 typ: MessageTypeEnum = MessageTypeEnum.TEXT

-Let's check a image message
+Let's check an image message

 "messages": [